Restraining Orders & Violations

 Unless you are talking to a lawyer, now is not the time to talk.
 Before saying or doing anything that can make your situation worse, call 970-493-3600 or toll free 888-830-9445 for a free initial consultation.

 If a restraining order or protective order has been issued against you, you need to speak to a lawyer as soon as possible about your situation.
-With more than 25 years of experience, Eric A. Sunness, Attorney At Law, LLC, defends clients against domestic violence charges and protective orders in Colorado.
+With nearly 30 years of experience, Eric A. Sunness, Attorney At Law, LLC, defends clients against domestic violence charges and protective orders in Colorado.
 We can inform you of your rights and make sure your side of the story is heard.

 Attorney Fighting Back Against Protection Orders